 This factor is particularly not easy to detect.
 This is why you should measure your cat’s heart rate regularly.
 Place it on its left side, put your hand under its foreleg, and carefully count the number of beats over 15, 30, or 60 seconds.

 As you know, the cat is a very clean animal.
 So if you notice any poor hygiene in your little hairball, it is likely that it is sick or worse yet, dying.
 In the case of a simple illness, it is a fleeting behavior.

 But when death is near, the feline is aware of this, and no longer sees the point in dressing up.
-He only grooms himself exceptionally: he’s always dirty and that doesn’t bother him.
+He only licks himself exceptionally: he’s always dirty and that doesn’t bother him.